-I wanted to share quickly the few things I do for Thanksgiving each year.
+I want to quickly share a few things I do for Thanksgiving each year.

-I have the students read this piece and together we discuss the cause and effects.
-I like to have my students create a Mayflower boat and attach post-it notes to the sails with their cause and effect attached.
+I have my students read this piece and together we discuss the causes and effects.
+I like to have my students create a Mayflower boat and attach post-it notes to the sails with their causes and effects attached.
 Here is a picture from long ago, but the one above (found in the freebie) is a bit more up to date.

 We also make Indian Corn.
-This is not my idea, but rather a colleague.
+This is not my idea but rather a colleague’s.
 This makes a beautiful display in the hallway and it’s fun.
 Students simply cut out small squares and glue them on a corn pattern next to one another.
 I found that if they are not overlapping, but instead spaced apart, it looks better.
-The bow is made simply from crape paper.
+The bow is made simply from crepe paper.
 I have included a close up of one.

-Finally, a very special thank you for reading my blog and checking into my resources!
+Finally, I want to give a very special thank you to you for reading my blog and checking into my resources!
 I hope everyone has a Happy Thanksgiving!!

 Pin for Later: